 - A user adding an item to their wishlist.

 - A customer sharing your product on social media.

 - A user adding a product to their cart.

-But the most common type of conversion that Ecom store owners want to see is the actual transactions or orders on your Ecommerce for a specific campaign or your ad account.
-Some of the ways to boost your Ecom conversion rates include:
+But the most common type of conversion that ecommerce store owners want to see is the actual transactions or orders on your ecommerce for a specific campaign or your ad account.
+Some of the ways to boost your ecommerce conversion rates include:

 - Solving customer problems with your product